Anger over Guinea-Bissau and Senegal 'oil and gas contract' | DW | 31.12.2021

 "Many in Guinea-Bissau consider the AGC to be an extension of the Senegalese president," he said.

-Many observers and experts in Guinea-Bissau want the dissolution of the AGC and the end of the common zone "so that each country can exploit its own resources," explained the journalist.
+Opponents in Guinea-Bissau want the dissolution of the AGC and the end of the common zone "so that each country can exploit its own resources," Lona said.

-"What I signed with Macky Sall is not an agreement on the distribution of oil revenues," said President Sissoco as he was approached by journalists shortly before Christmas at the airport in the capital Bissau.
+"What I signed with Macky Sall is not an agreement on the distribution of oil revenues," said Sissoco said as he was approached by journalists shortly before Christmas at the airport in the capital, Bissau.

-Balde clarified that Presidents Sissoco and Sall had only signed "a general agreement" about the AGC.
-He denied there was any contract on the distribution of oil and gas.
+Balde said Sissoco and Sall had only signed "a general agreement" about the AGC.
+He denied that there was any contract for the distribution of oil and gas.

-According to journalist Armando Lona, this statement contradicts a statement by the Senegalese economy minister, Amadou Hott, who recently publicly confirmed the existence of an oil exploration contract.
+Lona said this contradicted a statement by the Senegalese economy minister, Amadou Hott, who recently publicly confirmed the existence of an oil exploration contract.
 Hott was released from his post shortly after his statement.

-For weeks there has been great resistance in civil society to the supposed "lack of transparency with which the president decides on the country's raw materials".
-At a joint press conference on December 14, 27 non-governmental organizations demanded the "criminal prosecution of all those involved in the treaty."
+For weeks there has been great resistance in civil society to the "lack of transparency with which the president decides on the country's raw materials."
+At a joint press conference on December 14, 27 nongovernmental organizations demanded the "criminal prosecution of all those involved in the treaty."

-"We call on the public prosecutor's office in our country to investigate everyone involved in this act of betrayal of our homeland," said Bubacar Ture, vice president of the Guinean League for Human Rights (LGDH).
+"We call on the public prosecutor's office in our country to investigate everyone involved in this act of betrayal of our homeland," said Bubacar Ture, vice president of the Guinean League for Human Rights.

-On December 15, the Guinea-Bissauan parliament approved a resolution declaring the agreement null and void.
+On December 15, the Guinea-Bissau's parliament approved a resolution declaring the agreement null and void.

 Of the 72 MPs present in the chamber, 70 rejected the agreement.
 Only one MP voted for the agreement.
 The president of the National Assembly abstained.

-"We acted to protect the country's best interests," said Bamba Banjai of the Movement for Democratic Change (MADEM G15), a coalition partner of President Sissoco's party.
+"We acted to protect the country's best interests," said Bamba Banjai, of the Movement for Democratic Change (MADEM G15), a coalition partner to Sissoco's party.

-Parliamentary President Cipriano Cassama also announced that he would call on international bodies, such as the United Nations and the African Union, to mediate in the political standoff between parliament and the president.
+The parliamentary president, Cipriano Cassama, also announced that he would call on international bodies, such as the UN and the African Union, to mediate the political standoff between the legislature and the head of state.

-Sissoco reacted to the vote in defiance: "With this vote, parliament has clearly exceeded its powers and has caused serious damage to our country's international reputation."
+Sissoco reacted defiantly: "With this vote, parliament has clearly exceeded its powers and has caused serious damage to our country's international reputation."

-The former military general then threatened to dissolve parliament as soon as possible.
+The former military general then threatened to dissolve the parliament as soon as possible.

 Iancuba Danso (Bissau) contributed to this report.